ajinsoopark/Vuedit/docs/schema.md

 name          | string    | not null, unique descriptions  | string    | not null

-*String of userIds that will be used to figure out if the current user is subbed.*

 ## Subscriptions
 column name  | data type | details
 -------------|-----------|-------------